Stark Industries Corporation

 Stark Industries suffered a loss recently with Howard's death, and for a time it looked like control of the company would pass to Howard's ambitious and amoral niece Morgan after his son, Tony, was severely injured while serving in Afghanistan with the US Army.
 Tony, however, has proven to have the famed Stark family genius intellect, surpassing his father and grandfather, and has cheated death several times while secretly creating his dual identity as Iron Man.
 Tony has created a separate non-profit foundation named after his mother – the Maria Stark Foundation – to help fund the Avengers, of which he as Iron Man is a member, independent of his own fortune or standing with the company.

-Under Tony's leadership, SI has nearly eliminated its weapons manufacturing division, which has led some members of SI's board of directors to question his intentions and leadership, especially has Tony has refused to move a lot of the manufacturing overseas to nations with cheaper labor.
+Under Tony's leadership, SI has nearly eliminated its weapons manufacturing division, which has led some members of SI's board of directors to question his intentions and leadership, especially as Tony has refused to move a lot of the manufacturing overseas to nations with cheaper labor.
 However, as long as SI continues to show a profit, all they can legally do is complain.
 This has, however, created a bit of a power vacuum among arms manufacturers for military contracts, which has led to increased competition from Hammer Industries and Advanced Idea Mechanics.

 Tony has increased SI's presence in the energy business, reducing the size and cost while increasing the output of the ARC reactor design.
 ARC reactors have been built to power the Long Island, New York, and Dallas, Texas, manufacturing plants, as well as the Baxter Building, headquarters of the Fantastic Four.
 This has put them in direct conflict with Roxxon Energy Company, one of the oldest and most successful oil companies in the world.
 Stark has recently fought off a hostile takeover from Roxxon.